 - Conversion: Craft compelling calls-to-action (CTAs) to make people spend money on your brand.
 Great ads make people feel like it was their idea to spend money — not the ad.

-By selecting a target audience, the campaign can provide the most value from your investment, the more specific the guidelines are, the better the site will spend your hard-earned money.
+By selecting a target audience, the campaign can provide the most value from your investment.
+The more specific the guidelines are, the better the site will spend your hard-earned money.

 Once a company sets specs, the advertisement comes to life in one of LinkedIn’s four forms — sponsored content, message ads, dynamic ads, and text ads.
 Businesses don’t have to lock themselves into one ad type, creating more versatility in visibility by allowing for mix-and-match content.